alejandrozepeda/Skeleton/readme.md

 $ php -S localhost:8000 -t public/ server.php
 ```

-For more information, see the [documentation.](https://github.com/alejandrozepeda/bones/wiki)
+For more information see the [documentation.](https://github.com/alejandrozepeda/bones/wiki)